VD44/Quick-NLP/README.md

 The encoder block to the right is used throughout the model, with varying number of convolutional layers.
 The use of convolutions allows for the use of layer dropout, a regularization technique commonly used in ConvNets.
-The model uses a pretrained word embedding using 300 dimensional GloVe vectors and a 200 dimensional trainable character embedding.
+The model uses a pre-trained word embedding using 300 dimensional GloVe vectors and a 200 dimensional trainable character embedding.

 Model defined under [Quick-NLP/models/qa_net.py](https://github.com/VD44/Quick-NLP/blob/master/models/qa_net.py).

-Download pretrained GloVe vectors using (Common Crawl 300 dimensional truncated to first 400k tokens):
+Download pre-trained GloVe vectors using (Common Crawl 300 dimensional truncated to first 400k tokens):
 ```bash
 $ bash get_data.sh glove
 ```